baggachipz/tinylist/README.md

 3. Alphabetical sort for checklists
 4. Markdown support for notes
 5. Dark mode
+6. True list view
-6. Internationalization
+7. Internationalization
-7. Enhance sharing capabilities/ease of use
+8. Enhance sharing capabilities/ease of use
-8. ???
+9. ???

 ## Support If You're a Fan
 If you like this project, please consider [supporting it](https://ko-fi.com/tinylist).
 I do not monetize the app and have to pay hosting costs.